TabulateJarl8/titlecase/README.md

 ----
 Titleize is a Python module to convert text to Title Case.
 Title Case is the text format that is commonly used in titles.
 Example: `There Is a Bird Over There.
 He Is a Robin`

-It may not look like much but there are specific rules to follow to make This format appealing to the himan eye, and I've compressed it down into a Python module.
+It may not look like much but there are specific rules to follow to make This format appealing to the human eye, and I've compressed it down into a Python module.

 ----